shareslake/docs/obtain.md

 > NOTE: some wallets offer a dapp browser so you can save to install the browser extension.
 If you decide to use the wallet's dapp browser open and paste the dashboard URL into the search box: `https://dashboard.shareslake.com`.

+## How to use the Shareslake's Dashboard

 Once on the dashboard, you need to follow these steps:

 1. Read and accept the terms and conditions.
+1. Select the network in which you want to obtain the Redeemable, or in other words, the network to which your wallet is connected to.
+If using `Shareslake` deposits to the reserve will be done using fiat (USD), if using `Cardano`, the deposits to the reserve will be done using ADA.
 1. Click the button for the wallet you are using.

 If it is the first time you access the dashboard you will need to pass the verification process: